-Quinnipiac University’s York Hill Campus in Hamden, Connecticut has a new community nexus, an expansive and welcoming lodge where students gravitate to dine, exercise, study, and socialize – while enjoying sweeping views of Long Island Sound and surrounding woodlands and fields.
+Centerbrook designed a community nexus for Quinnipiac University’s York Hill Campus with an expansive and welcoming lodge.
+Here students gravitate to dine, exercise, study, and socialize – while enjoying sweeping views of Long Island Sound and surrounding woodlands and fields.

-On the site where a rustic building stood, Centerbrook designed the new Rocky Top Student Center, an 85,000-square-foot octagon with exposed timber beams, natural wood paneling, stonework, and other indigenous materials.
+On the Hamden, Connecticut, site where a rustic lodge once stood, the Rocky Top Student Center is an octagon that features exposed timber beams, natural wood paneling, stonework, and other indigenous materials.
 The high-ceilinged structure recalls the ethos of a rural mountain lodge while affording students the latest in amenities, ranging from fitness facilities and a dining hall to study rooms and a large stone patio facing south, for either quiet contemplation or group events.

-The Center serves the Centerbrook-designed York Hill Campus, one of the university’s three campuses, where residence halls house juniors and seniors.
-York Hill opened in 2006 and also encompasses the TD Bank Sports Arena for Division I hockey and basketball teams, a parking garage, and a “Wind Terrace” of 25 vertical-axis turbines that generate both light and delight for students.
-Centerbrook designed York Hill with numerous other sustainable approaches and renewable energy systems, among them a geo-thermal cooling system, photovoltaic collectors, and a highly efficient cogeneration plant.
+Rocky Top serves the Centerbrook-designed York Hill Campus, one of the university’s three campuses, where residence halls house juniors and seniors.
+York Hill opened in 2006 and also encompasses the People's United Center for the hockey and basketball teams, a parking garage.
+Centerbrook designed York Hill with numerous sustainable approaches and renewable energy systems, among them a geothermal cooling system, photovoltaic collectors, and a highly efficient cogeneration plant.